5 Segmentation

 color = "grey10"))

-Certain activities tend to group into the factors.
+We can see that certain activities tend to group into the factors.
 What do you do with this data?
-First, we need to name these groups so they are approachable.
+First of all, we need to name these groups so that they are approachable.
 This is an art.
 Let’s give it a terrible try:

-1. Factor 1: Activities tend to be oriented toward the game.
+1. Factor 1: Activities tend to be oriented toward the game itself.
 Let’s call them Avid fans.
 Creative.

-2. Factor 2: Tailgating and posting to social media.
+2. Factor 2: Tailgating, posting to social media.
 Socializers.
 This group also tends to have an affinity for children’s activities.

 3. Factor 3.
-Drink beer, sample food, and Eat park food.
+Drink beer, sample food, Eat park food.
 Foodies.

-4. Factor 4: Seems more interested in being at the park.
+4. Factor 4: Seems to be more interested in being at the park.
 We’ll need to go deeper here.
 Parkies.

-5. Factor 5: Doesn’t have distinct groupings.
+5. Factor 5: Doesn’t really have distinct groupings.
 Strangers

 Consultants with marketing backgrounds will begin crafting stories about these groups.
-A supplemental analysis is necessary to get more granular behavioral profiles.
+Supplemental analysis is necessary to get more granular behavioral profiles.
 We won’t take this fake exercise that far.
 You get the point.

 One of the problems with using this sort of analysis is that it is impossible to cast these segments across groups that have not taken the survey.
 Additionally, someone could belong to different segments on different days.
-For example, a father could bring his children to a game one day and then go out with some friends on another.
+Perhaps a father brings his children to a game one day and then goes out with some friends on another.
 Belonginess can be mutable.
-However, if you have richer data on the data sample, you might be able to predict their segment.
-You can also create richer profiles by utilizing the demographic segments created earlier in this chapter.
+However, if you have richer data on the data sample you might be able to predict their segment.
+You might also be able to create richer profiles by utilizing the demographic segments created earlier in this chapter.
 Let’s begin by building a simple model to see if our factors can be used to predict the reason someone came to the game.
 Then we will combine some of this data and see what we can find.

-We’ll use a function from the nnet (Ripley 2022) package and over-fit the model.
-We aren’t rigorous here because we are just curious about this.
-We’ll use the multinom function to try to predict the classes.
+We’ll use a function from the nnet package and over-fit the model.
+We aren’t going to be rigorous here because we are really just looking at this out of curiosity.
+We’ll use the multinom function from the nnet (Ripley 2022) package to try to predict the classes.

 #-----------------------------------------------------------------